Reuh/anselme/README.md

 When defining an identifier (using a function, checkpoint or variable delcaration line), it will be defined into the current namespace (defined by the parent function/checkpoint).
 When evaluating an expression, Anselme will look for variables into the current line's namespace, then go up a level if it isn't found, and so on.

-In practise, this means you have to use the "genealogy" of the variable to refer to it from a line not in it indentation block:
+In practise, this means you have to use the "genealogy" of the variable to refer to it from a line not in the same namespace:

 ```
 $ fn1